Variable selection and basis learning for ordinal classification: Introduction

 Classification is one of the most important statistical analyses for handling real-world problems.
 We focus on ordinal classification problems where the responses, or the class labels, are ordered.
 As an instance, Tumor-Node-Metastasis (TNM) classification describes the severity of tumor progress on the ordinal scale: `Stage 0' $ \prec $ `Stage I' $ \prec $ `Stage II' $ \prec $ `Stage III' $ \prec $ `Stage IV'.
 Such ordinal responses frequently arise in a variety of application areas, including medical research, social science, and marketing.

 In multi-category classification, especially the ultra-high dimensional problems (i.e., the number of predictors is much larger than the sample size), one seeks to reduce the dimension of the problem by utilizing a low-dimensional discriminant subspace, preferably involving only a small number of variables \citep{fan2008high, witten2011penalized,gaynanova2016sparseLDA, ahn2021trace}.
-Accordingly, it has been of interest to correctly select variables relevant to discrimination, and to estimate the basis of the low-dimensional discriminant subspace for such ultra-high dimensional classification problems.
-Under a common-variance Gaussian model where observations from the $g$th class ($g = 1,\ldots, K$) follow $N(\mu_g,\Sigma)$, it amounts to assume that the rows of $\Sigma^{-1}M$, $M = [\mu_2 - \mu_1,\ldots,\mu_K - \mu_1]$, are mostly zero (or, simply \emph{sparse}).
-There have been a number of important contributions in the literature, including \cite{clemmensen2011sparse}, \cite{mai2019multiclass}, and \cite{jung2019poi}, for sparse estimation of the discriminant subspace.
+Accordingly, it has been of interest to correctly select variables relevant to discrimination, called \textit{discriminant} variables, and to estimate the basis of the low-dimensional discriminant subspace for such ultra-high dimensional classification problems.
+Under a common-variance model where observations from the $g$th class ($g = 1,\ldots, K$) have a mean $ \mu_g \in \mathbb{R}^p $ and a variance $\Sigma$ (where $ p $ is the number of variables), it amounts to assume that the rows of discriminant basis $\Sigma^{-1}M$, are mostly zero (or, simply \textit{sparse}), and that the non-zero rows correspond to discriminant variables.
+Here, $ M $ can be any mean difference matrix, for example, $M = [\mu_2 - \mu_1,\ldots,\mu_K - \mu_1]$.
+There have been a number of important contributions in the literature, including \cite{clemmensen2011sparse}, \cite{gaynanova2016sparseLDA}, \cite{mai2019multiclass}, and \cite{jung2019poi}, for sparse estimation of the discriminant subspace.
 However, these previous works assume that the categories of the response are nominal.

+In this work, we study variable selection and basis learning for ordinal classification.
+With the ordinal responses, it is natural to prefer order-concordant variables with the response, which in turn provides better interpretability to analysts.
+For instance, in medical research, one of the main concerns is identifying biomarkers that are up-regulated or down-regulated for the progression of a particular disease.